Graph similarity drives zeolite diffusionless transformations and intergrowth: Methods

 \section{Methods}

+\textbf{Literature extraction} Papers describing interzeolite transitions were found from a database of over 2 million material science and chemistry articles using a natural language processing (NLP) pipeline\cite{Kim2017Machine-learnedMaterials}.
+First, a subsection of approximately 70,000 papers related to zeolite materials was extracted by searching for variants of the word ``zeolite'' within the text of each paper.
+Then, papers containing interzeolite transitions were found by searching for pairs of zeolite materials with different IZA structures within the title, abstract, and synthesis paragraphs of the paper, as determined by the NLP pipeline\cite{kim2018inorganic}.
+These sections were also searched for keywords relating to interzeolite transitions such as ``inter-*'', ``intergrowth'', ``topological'', ``reconstruction'', and ``ADOR''.
+More than 540 papers contained at least one pair of structures and at least one keyword match.
+They were manually checked to determine the type of transition and pairs of zeolites involved in the inter-zeolite transition. \\

-\textbf{Database of zeolites} A database of 230 known zeolite frameworks was downloaded from the Database of Zeolite Structures, kept by the Structure Commission of the International Zeolite Association (IZA) \cite{Ch.BaerlocherandL.B.McCuskerDatabaseStructures}.
-No partially disordered frameworks were included in the database.
-The hypothetical zeolite database was generated and optimized using the Sanders-Leslie-Catlow (SLC) force field \cite{Schroder1992} by Deem et al. \cite{Deem2009ComputationalMaterials, Pophale2011AMaterials}.
-From the complete database with about 314k entries, we remove those whose energies are lower than quartz, and end up with 269,515 zeolite structures.
+\textbf{Database of zeolites} A database of 245 known zeolite frameworks was downloaded from the Database of Zeolite Structures, kept by the Structure Commission of the International Zeolite Association (IZA) \cite{IZADatabase}, including interrupted and partially disordered frameworks.
+Their framework density and CBUs was also extracted from the website.
+We selected the hypothetical zeolite database generated and optimized using the Sanders-Leslie-Catlow (SLC) force field \cite{Schroder1992} by Deem \textit{et al}. \cite{Deem2009ComputationalMaterials, Pophale2011AMaterials}.
+From the complete database with about 314,000 entries, we removed those whose energies were lower than quartz, ending up with 269,515 zeolite structures.
+All zeolites are considered in their pure silicate form. \\

-\textbf{Construction of zeolite multigraphs} We start from the multigraph representation of crystals satisfying periodic boundary conditions \cite{Xie2018}.
-To maximize the amount of information embedded in the graph and minimize its size, we remove the oxygen atoms from the graph.
-Each crystal graph contains as many nodes as T atoms in its input unit cell.
-We then consider only silicon atoms as nodes for the graph which are connected iff exists an oxygen atom between them.
-This avoids the usage of nearest-neighbors search using Voronoi diagrams for porous materials.
+\textbf{Construction of zeolite multigraphs} We adopted a multigraph representation of crystals satisfying periodic boundary conditions \cite{Xie2018} for pure zeolite silicate structures.
+To maximize the amount of information embedded in the graph while minimizing its size, we removed the oxygen atoms from the graph.
+Each crystal graph contains as many nodes as Si atoms in its input unit cell.
+Nodes are connected if and only if their correspondent Si atoms share an oxygen atom.
+This avoids errors from the usage of nearest-neighbors search using Voronoi diagrams for porous materials.
+No node or edge labels are included in the graph. \\

-\textbf{Comparing crystal graphs and structures} Multigraph isomorphism is performed using the VF2 algorithm \cite{Cordella2004} as implemented at NetworkX \cite{SciPyProceedings_11}.
-The graph similarity D-measure is implemented as reported by Schieber et al. \cite{Schieber2017}.
+\textbf{Comparing crystal graphs} Multigraph isomorphism is performed using the VF2 algorithm \cite{Cordella2004} as implemented at NetworkX \cite{SciPyProceedings_11}.
+The graph similarity D-measure is implemented as reported by Schieber \textit{et al}. \cite{Schieber2017}.
+As the graph complement cannot be computed for multigraphs, the alpha-centrality is taken with respect to the graph without parallel edges.
+This still preserves notions of connectivities and distances.